william590y/blog/about.md

 title: "About"
 author: "William"
 permalink: /about/
-date:   2025-02- 08:30:27 -0500
+date:   2025-02-15 08:30:27 -0500
 ---

 Hi there!
 I am an undergraduate at Cornell University studying Computer Science and Applied Physics.

 I am interested in machine learning, scientific computing, and fundamental physics.

-Last summer, I analyzed particle accelerator data from [CHESS](https://www.chess.cornell.edu/) with professor [Carl Franck.](https://franckgroup.lassp.cornell.edu/)

 I'm fortunate to work with [John Thickstun](https://johnthickstun.com/).

+Last summer, I analyzed particle accelerator data from [CHESS](https://www.chess.cornell.edu/) with [Carl Franck.](https://franckgroup.lassp.cornell.edu/)

 A picture of me can be found [here.]({{ site.baseurl }}/assets/images/face.jpg)